mozilla-conduit/suite/README.md

  1. Run `docker-compose run demo`.
  1. In the shell opened by `docker-compose run demo`, create a repo and use `arc diff` to submit a review.
- 1. In a new terminal, run `firefox-proxy`.
+ 1. In a new terminal, run `firefox-proxy`, or `firefox-proxy $(docker-machine ip)` if you are using `docker-machine`.
     A new browser with an empty profile will open.
 If you don't want to use the script, configure your browser to use the demo SOCKS proxy, available on port 1080 of your Docker host's IP.
  1. Visit `http://phabricator.test` in the new browser window and log in with `user:phab` and `password:phab` to work with your new review.